Multiple Choice Learning of Low-Rank Adapters for Language Modeling: Acknowledgments

 \section{Acknowledgments}

-We thank Mickael Chen for his valuable advice, as well as Gilles Puy for his help in the implementation of the parallelization over the hypotheses.
+We thank Mickael Chen for his valuable advice, Gilles Puy for his help in the implementation of the parallelization over the hypotheses, Lounès Meddahi and Monika Wysoczanska for their help with data management.
 This work was funded by the French Association for Technological Research (ANRT CIFRE contract 2022-1854), and granted access to the HPC resources of IDRIS (allocation 2024-AD011014345) by GENCI.
+This work was also supported by the European Union’s Horizon Europe research and innovation program under grant agreement No 101214398 (ELLIOT).